mrucker/kpirl-kla/README.md

 ## Benchmarking/Analysis API

 The repository also contains a custom made benchmarking API.
-This API follows a pipeline architecture as follows:
+This API follows a pipeline architecture with pseudo-code:

 	* (random-rewards | to-policies | to-attributes) | group-by 'algorithm', 'policy-iteration' | to-statistics | to-output